 With centralised data gathering and storage you don’t have to deal with your branch locations one at a time.
 This means being able to compile data for easy analysis, compare different practices performance to each other, and gain insights into what works and what doesn’t.

 You can give the local authority the right to view this data in your system – so no more having to drag up the relevant data for inspections.
 Various levels of access can be given to other stakeholders as well, and specific reports can be created at the press of a button.

 All this makes handling compliance reporting much easier and faster, and makes it easy to share KPI reports inhouse as well.

 4. There is less wastage or danger to patients

-With a wireless temperature monitoring system like Thermonitor there is a far reduced chance of wasted medicines in the case of a fridge failure or a power cut.
+With a wireless temperature monitoring system there is a far reduced chance of wasted medicines in the case of a fridge failure or a power cut.
 You are alerted immediately via a variety of methods and know exactly how long any power cut occured, this is useful for yourself and any insurance claim that may persist.